Reflection on Luke 4:16-21 ~

 Attributions

-This site has written permission from New Revised Standard Version Catholic Edition (NRSVCE) to use the Luke 4 Bible passage.
+This site has permission from the New Revised Standard Version Catholic Edition (NRSVCE) to use the Luke 4 Bible passage.

-This site follows the guidelines for image web use at the websites of the Brooklyn Museum and the Jewish Museum.
+This site follows the guidelines for image web use at the Brooklyn Museum and the Jewish Museum websites.